chizbob/textmessagesentiment/README.md

 5. Tune and evaluated grid search cross validation
 6. Decide which model works best

 * For feature, I used count vectorizer and tf-idf vectorizer.
-Also punctiation ratio and text message length were used as additional features.
+Also punctuation ratio and text message length were used as additional features.

 **Results**:
 Random forest (RF) -